 '''

 This is an example configuration file for the LVM2 system.

 It contains the default settings that would be used if there was no

 /etc/lvm/lvm.conf file.

 #

 Refer to 'man lvm.conf' for further information including the file layout.

 #

-To put this file in a different directory and override /etc/lvm set

 '''